Deep Orthogonal Hypersphere Compression for Anomaly Detection: Supplemented Results of Ablation Study

 \section{Supplemented Results of Ablation Study}

-First, the ablation study of whether orthogonal projection needs standardization is conducted.
-To be more precise, we are pursuing orthogonal features, i.e., finding a projection matrix for orthogonal latent representation (with standardization) instead of computing the projection onto the column or row space of the projection matrix (non-standardization), though they are closely related to each other.
-This is equivalent to performing PCA and using the standardized principal components.
-Therefore, we show the comparison between DOHSC with standardization and without standardization.
-From Table \ref{standardization_ablation}, it is observed that the performance of DOHSC without standardization is acceptable and most results of it are better than the two-stage baseline, i.e., infoGraph+Deep SVDD.
-It verifies the superiority of the end-to-end method over the two-stage baselines.
-However, the model with standardization outperforms the non-standardized one in almost all cases.
+First, an ablation study of whether orthogonal projection requires standardization was conducted.
+More precisely, we pursue orthogonal features, that is, finding a projection matrix for orthogonal latent representation (with standardization) instead of computing the projection onto the column or row space of the projection matrix (non-standardization), although they are closely related to each other.
+This is equivalent to performing PCA and using standardized principal components.
+Therefore, we compared the DOHSC with and without standardization.
+From Table \ref{standardization_ablation}, \textbf{1)} it is observed that the performance of DOHSC without standardization is acceptable, and most of its results are better than those of the two-stage baseline, i.e., infoGraph+Deep SVDD.
+This verifies the superiority of the end-to-end method over two-stage baselines. \textbf{2)} The standardized model results outperform the non-standardized model results in all cases. \textbf{3)} DO2HSC surpasses DOHSC no matter with/without the orthogonal projection layer.

-Besides, the ablation study of using the mutual information maximization loss is shown in Table \ref{mi_ablation}.
-It can be intuitively concluded that mutual information loss does not always have a positive impact on all data.
-This also indicates that the anomaly detection optimization method and orthogonal projection we designed are effective instead of entirely due to the loss of mutual information.
+Besides, the ablation study using the mutual information maximization loss is shown in Table \ref{mi_ablation}.
+It can be intuitively concluded that mutual information loss does not always have a positive effect on all data.
+This also indicates that the designed anomaly detection optimization method and orthogonal projection are effective, instead of entirely, owing to the loss of mutual information.

-To demonstrate the effectiveness of the orthogonal projection layer (OPL), we conduct ablation studies and visualize the comparison of 3-dimensional results produced with OPL and without OPL, respectively.
-For each model trained on a particular dataset class, we show the result without OPL on the left side, while the result with OPL is displayed on the right.
-As Figure \ref{mutag_0} illustrates, OPL drastically improves the distribution of the embeddings to be more spherical rather than elliptical.
-Similarly, with the help of OPL, other embeddings show a more compact and rounded layout.
+To demonstrate the effectiveness of the orthogonal projection layer (OPL), we conducted ablation studies and compared the comparison of 3-dimensional results produced with and without the OPL.
+For each model trained on a particular dataset class, we show the result without OPL on the left side, whereas the result with OPL is displayed on the right.
+As Figure~\ref{mutag_0} illustrates, the OPL drastically improves the distribution of the embeddings to be more spherical rather than elliptical.
+Similarly, with the help of the OPL, the other embeddings exhibited a more compact and rounded layout.